nicomaper/Intransnet/README.md

 python intransnet.py edge_list.txt net_count_matrix.txt -cf 8
 ```

-A new directory will be created called 'instransnet_results', which contains the data frame with the results. **Important**: before running the program again please change the name of the directory, otherwise it will be rewritten and the results will be lost.
+A new directory will be created called 'intransnet_results', which contains the data frame with the results. **Important**: before running the program again please change the name of the directory, otherwise it will be rewritten and the results will be lost.

 Please note that if a cut-off value is provided, its value cannot be higher than any of the expression values contained in the Count Matrix.
 Otherwise an AssertionError will rise.